Sunak rejects calls for more devolved powers for Scotland in conference speech

 Rival parties’ focus on renewable energy, rather than oil and gas from the North Sea, “ignores the economic benefits, the jobs, the energy security and increases our reliance on foreign dictators for the energy we know we need for the next couple of decades”, the Prime Minister added.

+The Scottish Tory leader said: “He [Mr Sunak] absolutely is a supporter of devolution, but he agrees that the problem here at the moment is the way the nationalists run this devolved parliament and devolved government.

+"They are not focused on the issues they should be, they’re not delivering for the people of Scotland and they are trying to manufacture grievance in the same way Nicola Sturgeon did when she was First Minister, Humza Yousaf has continued that.”

-Stephen Flynn, SNP Westminster leader, said the Tories have “no mandate in Scotland”, and called on Mr Sunak to apologise for the “disastrous mess” caused by Liz Truss’ leadership and Brexit.
+Mr Flynn said the Tories had “no mandate in Scotland”, and called on Mr Sunak to apologise for the “disastrous mess” caused by his predecessor Liz Truss’s leadership and Brexit.

+He added: "The SNP is the only party that can be trusted to stand up for Scotland and defend the powers of the Scottish Parliament.
+The Tories and pro-Brexit Labour Party are indistinguishable from each other as they ramp up their attacks on devolution and deny Scotland's right to choose our future."

 He also reacted with anger about the comments on devolving powers, stating: “The Tory mask has definitely slipped when it comes to their hostility to devolution.
 Like Lord Frost before him, the Prime Minister said the quiet part out loud.